SumeetPatil24/shopping-kart/README.md

 ---

-Developed with ❤️ by Sumeet Patil, YVDN Sathwik, Mohd.
-Arham, Shrinath
+Developed with ❤️ by Sumit Patil, Sathvik, Arham, Shreenath